saccohuo/anki-ai-field-generator/README.md

 ## How to Create an API Key:

-Note that for all of these you'll probably have to add a credit card with like $5 first.
+Note that for all of these you'll probably have to add a credit card with maybe $5 first.

 ### Claude (Anthropic):